KiddoVille/KiddoVille-UI_UX/README.md

 ### Backend
 - PHP 8.1+ for server-side processing
-- Custom MVC framework for structured development
+- Custom MVC framework with core components in the `core` directory
 - RESTful API architecture for service integrations
 - Session-based authentication with secure cookie management
 - Role-based access control (RBAC) for permissions